 The illness you made yourself.
 With beer.

-Although recently in Germany the courts have ruled that being hungover is an illness, generally when you have had too much to drink the night before and then feel horrible the next morning, most people will not be very sympathetic.
+Although recently in Germany the courts have ruled that being hungover is an illness, generally when you have had too much to drink at a party the night before and then feel horrible the next morning, most people will not be very sympathetic.
 Some good phrases for describing how you feel include:

 - I feel like death warmed up